SCLW/Circuitry-Based-Sound/readme.md

 ## Potentiometer

-A potentiometer is a passive component with three terminals, of wich one is connected to a movable contact, called wiper, that can be adjusted on a resistive track.
-The other two terminals are the ends of the resistor.
+A potentiometer is a passive, mechanical component inside a housing.
+It consists of a resistive track, and a movable contact, called wiper, whose position along the resistive element can be set via an actuator.
+The two ends of the resistive element and the end of the wiper can be accessed from outside the housing.
+The total resistance between the end terminals can be divided gradually into two resistances between each end of the element and the wiper contact.

+<img src=https://github.com/SCLW/Circuitry-Based-Sound/blob/master/img/Potentiometer_Voltage_Divider.jpg>

 If one end and the wiper are used, it forms a variable resistor.
 Configured as a voltage divider, potentiometric devices are used for volume control in audio applications.

-<img src=https://github.com/SCLW/Circuitry-Based-Sound/blob/master/img/Potentiometer_Voltage_Divider.jpg>

 <img src=https://github.com/SCLW/Circuitry-Based-Sound/blob/master/img/Volume_Control_Variable.jpg>